Val916/Run-for-fun/README.md

 ##  User Stories & Planning
 - **[Project Board](https://github.com/users/Val916/projects/6)** - User Stories

-The project was developed using Agile methodology [**(see Board in process)**](docs\images\features\project-board.png) with iterative progress and continuous feedback.
-User stories were tracked using a Kanban board to ensure systematic development.
+The project was developed using Agile methodology [**(see Board in process)**](https://github.com/Val916/Run-for-fun/blob/main/docs/images/features/project-board.png) with iterative progress and continuous feedback.
+User stories were tracked using a Kanban board to ensure systematic development, using categorized tasks into Must have, Should have, Could have, and Won’t have to clarify what’s essential, desirable, optional, or excluded for a project’s success.

 ### As a visitor, I want to browse available races so that I can find interesting events.